davenaylor/postie/readme.txt

 2. Your wp-content/uploads directory is not writable by the webserver.
 Make sure that it is

+= Can I delete the wp-files directory needed by postie version <1.3.0? =

+If you have posts published already by older versions of postie, getting rid of those directories will delete any files you might have had associated with those old posts.
+If you don't have any such posts, then you can safely delete them.

 == History ==
 * 1.3.testing (2009.06.xx)
   * Now using default wordpress image and upload handling, which means: